Descanonge/neba/docs/source/datasets.rst

 --------------------

 Dataset managers are initialized with an optional argument giving the parameters, and additional keyword arguments.
-All modules are instanciated with the same arguments.
+All modules are instantiated with the same arguments.
 Immediately after, their :attr:`~.Module.dm` attribute is set to the containing data manager.
-Once they are all instanciated, they are initialized using the :meth:`.Module._init_module` method.
+Once they are all instantiated, they are initialized using the :meth:`.Module._init_module` method.
 This allow to be (mostly) sure that all other module exist if there is need for interplay.

 .. note::

-   *Mostly* because if a module fails to instanciate it will only log a warning, and will not be accessible.
+   *Mostly* because if a module fails to instantiate it will only log a warning, and will not be accessible.

 The *_init_module()* method is planned for inheritance cooperation.
 Each new